dhiraj2130/weather/ReadMe.md

 things like require and import are used mixed.
 This is to showcase the different ways of doing things.

+config folder has apikey.js file which holds the apikey.
+This needs to be changed with a real one.
+As of now it is only a dummy value for demo and not working.

-http://localhost:8090/#/?_k=36e2h2 : to see both the components To build a production version use: webpack --config webpack.config.prod.js
+for better User experience, images can be added for sunshine , rainy weather etc timer is set to update the weather condition.
+It needs to be tested though. http://localhost:8090/#/?_k=36e2h2 : to see both the components To build a production version use: webpack --config webpack.config.prod.js